hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 linkTitle: "Moderation Guiding Principles"
 weight: 4
 description: >
-  Hachyderm Moderation: Shared Ownership
+  Hachyderm Moderation: Process and Responsibilities
 ---

+This page includes:

-This page is about how we moderate Hachyderm, including the responsibilities of members (Hachydermians) and moderators (the we/us of this document).
+* Information about how we moderate Hachyderm.
+* The responsibilities of members (Hachydermians) and moderators (the "we/us" of this document).
+* Other supporting context relevant to the moderation process.

 We appreciate that this is probably not the page that you are coming to for light reading.
-Most likely you are here because you have been moderated and are trying to figure out what to do or because you are looking to see what protections or recourse this instance offers you.
+Most likely you are here because you have been moderated and are trying to figure out what to do or you are a prospective user and you are trying to figure out if this instance is a safe home for you.
+We are here for you and have tried to build as comprehensive and clear a document as possible.

-We, the Hachyderm moderators, promise to treat all users with respect at all times, including during the moderation process.
-We ask all users to treat our moderators with respect as well.
+For full transparency: we are currently designing our documentation architecture, so it is likely that this singular document will be split onto different pages for clarity.
+Please keep this in mind if you are bookmarking this page.

 (Skip to the [Help, I was moderated!](#help-i-was-moderated) section.)